jannickj/blog/1-frp/1-frp.md

 As we can see in this window `gameState` will only be updated with two position updates, the meteors are not spawned because that update occurs outside the window.

-Now lets says another 90 ms. How will the next window look?
+Now lets says another 90 ms passes.
+How will the next window look?

 **Window** \]1421, 1511\]